-Polycyclic aromatic hydrocarbons (PAH) in oils & fats, cocoa, infant foods, (smoked) meat, bivalve molluscs, fish, powders of food of plant origin for the preparation of beverages and infant food (section 6)

-- Melamine in infant food (section 7)

-- Inherent plant toxins (section 8):

-- o erucic acid in fats and oils, foods containing these ingredients and infant formula

-- o tropane alkaloids in processed cereal-based foods

-- hydrocyanic acid in apricot kernels
+- Polycyclic aromatic hydrocarbons (PAH) in oils & fats, cocoa, infant foods, (smoked) meat, bivalve molluscs, fish and infant food (section 6) - Melamine in infant food (section 7) - Inherent plant toxins (section 8): - erucic acid in fats and oils, foods containing these ingredients and infant formula (levels updated by Commission Regulation (EU) 2019/1870) - tropane alkaloids in processed cereal-based foods - hydrocyanic acid in apricot kernels (levels updated by Commission Regulation (EU) 2019/1870)

 In 2017, the EU adopted Regulation 2017/2158 establishing benchmark levels to reduce the presence of acrylamide in food.
-This regulation requires that food business operators apply mandatory measures to reduce the presence of acrylamide, proportionate to the size and nature of their establishment.
+The new regulation requires that food business operators apply mandatory measures to reduce the presence of acrylamide, proportionate to the size and nature of their establishment.
+The Commission is monitoring the acrylamide issue with stakeholders with the view to initiate discussions on additional measures, such as setting maximum levels of acrylamide in certain foods.

 In November 2019, the Commission adopted Recommendation 2019/1888 recommending that competent authorities in the Member States monitor regularly the presence of acrylamide and its levels in food, in particular in the food listed in the Annex of this Recommendation.
-Over the past years, the Commission has monitored the acrylamide issue with stakeholders with the view to initiate discussions on additional measures.
-The EU is currently finalizing the process on the establishment of maximum levels of acrylamide in foods for infants and young children.